 Each core works with circuits in the machine such as ports, cache, and memory management.

 The two big names in processors are Intel and AMD, and they both manufacture a range of quad-core processors.
 These brands are trusted by consumers, and you’ll see Intel or AMD processors fitted in the majority of business and home laptops.

 Quad-core processors are usually fitted to higher-end laptops rather than budget notebooks and Chromebooks.
 This is due to the budget laptops not needing high performance or the speed that the more expensive machines require.

 There are not a lot of components inside a quad-core processor and very little can go wrong with them.

 As well as the four cores, there are small pins that connect a circuit board and the processor housing.

-Inside the processor there are four silicon cores that are derived from sand and these cores are wafer-thin.
+Inside the processor, four silicon cores are derived from sand and these cores are wafer-thin.
 The cores are coated with a blue solution before being exposed to UV light and etched to form a type of circuit.
 There is also a tiny transistor inside the processor, which acts as a switch to turn it on and off.